pacificalabs/blog/content/blog/tips-on-deploying-static-sites-built-with-hugo.md

 Total in 263 ms
 ```

- 2a) You will have content in the public folder
+ 3. You will see newly compiled content in the *public* folder:

 ```sh
 $ ls public/